goodgravy/goodgravy.github.io/content/posts/vr-campaign-page.md

 ---
-description:  "A quick and dirty proof of concept for a virtual reality Teespring campaign page, created as a potential hackathon project"
+description:  "A quick and dirty proof of concept for a virtual reality Teespring campaign page, created as a potential hackathon project."
 tags:
 - tech
 - teespring